 Duane Ross joined North Carolina A&T as the director of the track and field programs on July 11, 2012.
 Ross is responsible for six programs at A&T including men’s and women’s cross country, men’s and women’s indoor track and field and men’s and women’s outdoor track and field.
 All six programs have made tremendous strides under Ross’ leadership.

-Men’s indoor and outdoor track field has earned national-recognition during Ross’ tenure.
-During the 2015 indoor season, the Aggies had four athletes qualify for the USATF Championships.
-Desmond Lawrence broke the school mark in the men’s 60-meter preliminaries at USATF by recording a time of 6.60.
+National recognition has also come in A&T’s direction under Ross.
+During the 2014 indoor season, the Aggies had four athletes qualify for the USATF Championships.
+Lawrence broke the school mark in the men’s 60-meter preliminaries at USATF by recording a time of 6.60.

 Ross also led the men’s outdoor team to an outstanding season in 2014.
-The men finished second at the MEAC championships.
 Six Aggies earned first-team honors and the Aggies took gold in three events.
 There were also two second-place finishes and two third-place finishes which earned those athletes second and third-team All-MEAC honors.
 Six Aggies including the 100 meter relay team qualified for the NCAA Division I East Preliminary Round.
 In the process, Lawrence put together one of the best seasons in school history.

 Lawrence became the 11th All-American in school history by finishing seventh in the national NCAA 100-meter finals.
 In qualifying for the NCAA finals, Lawrence ran a 10.12, four-tenths of a second off the school record.